Does the Presidential Election Affect Mortgage Rates?

 The Fed and Mortgage Rates

-Often, you’ll hear mortgage rates in relation to the Federal Reserve.
+Often, you’ll hear about mortgage rates in relation to the Federal Reserve.
 When looking at the effects of an election on mortgage rates, it’s important to realize: the Fed doesn’t set mortgage rates.
 Other major factors like inflation rates and the price of US treasuries—which have been in the news of late—will dictate the housing market’s interest rates nationally.

 Instead, as part of that monetary policy, the Federal Reserve sets a target for the federal funds rate.
 It uses various open market operations to guide market rates closer to that target.